 Writing blogs without a clearly defined audience is like going for a drive without a destination.
 You may get where you need to go, but it will be purely by accident, and you’ll waste a lot of time, energy and money in the meantime.

-Every blog you post should target a specific subset of your audience, covering the subjects that matter most to those individuals and sharing meaningful insights and guidance that will leave the biggest impact.
+Every blog you post, whether it is about what is a headless commerce platform or digital marketing trends, should target a specific subset of your audience, covering the subjects that matter most to those individuals and sharing meaningful insights and guidance that will leave the biggest impact.
 Hopefully, you already have a list of detailed buyer personas, influencers and other key audience segments.
 If not, then put your blog writing on hold until you have those audience profiles fleshed out.